 6. Create your designs

-This is the most exciting stage of starting an online clothing brand.
+This is the most exciting stage when you start to sell clothes online.
 This stage enables you to unleash your creativity and bring into something that you’re passionate about.

 It is okay even if you only have one design in your beginning months or year, it allows for that.
 What most important is that you put your imagination onto paper or a screen.